 Tomogashima is a group of uninhabited islands in Wakayama Prefecture.
-It has a mysterious atmosphere strangely reminiscent of a famous Ghibli animation.
-Yet it is a popular attraction not just for fans of animation, but tourists alike.
+It has a mysterious atmosphere, strangely reminiscent of a famous Ghibli animation.
+Yet, it is a popular attraction not just for anime fans but tourists alike.

-Tomogashima is the name of the group of four uninhabited islands located between Wakayama Prefecture and Awaji Island in Hyogo Prefecture: Okinoshima, Chinoshima, Torashima, and Kamijima.
+Tomogashima is the name of the group of four uninhabited islands located between Wakayama Prefecture and Awaji Island in Hyogo Prefecture: Okinoshima, Jinoshima, Torashima, and Kamijima.

 Amongst these, Okonoshima was an old Japanese military base from the Meiji Period until the Second World War.
 Even today, the remains of old forts and defense storage areas built during those times still stand.

-It is currently designated as Setonaikai National Park, and is a tourist attraction, super popular for its unique atmosphere, with a camping site, rich surrounding nature, and old fortifications.
+Tomogashima Island is currently designated within the Setonaikai National Park, and is a tourist attraction, super popular for its unique atmosphere, with a camping site, rich surrounding nature, and old fortifications.

 And now, allow us to introduce the Tomogashima Islands.